Alocasia reginula 'Black Velvet' – Care Guide, Origin, and Styling Tips

 Light Requirements

-Bright, indirect light is ideal.
-Think of the dappled sunlight under a rainforest canopy.
-Avoid direct sunlight, which can scorch the velvety leaves, and use a grow light if natural light is limited.
+Bright, indirect light is ideal, mimicking dappled rainforest sunlight.
+Avoid direct sunlight, which can scorch the velvety leaves.
+Grow lights can supplement natural light if necessary.

 Watering Needs

-Keep the soil consistently moist but never waterlogged.
-Overwatering is one of the most common causes of plant issues.
+- Keep the soil consistently moist but never waterlogged.

-Use filtered or rainwater to prevent mineral buildup that can spot the leaves.
+- Use filtered or rainwater to prevent mineral buildup on leaves.

 Humidity Levels